secretstartups/handbook/values/index.html.md

 ##### Ownership
 {:.no_toc}
 We expect team members to complete tasks that they are assigned.
-Having a task means you are responsible for anticipating and solving problems.
+You are responsible for executing with attention to detail, connecting the dots across the organization and anticipating and solving problems.
 As an owner, you are responsible for overcoming challenges, not suppliers or other team members.
 Take initiative and proactively inform stakeholders when there is something you might not be able to solve.

 ##### Sense of urgency
 {:.no_toc}